-Written by Naina Mahajan, a grade 6 student.
+Written by Naina Mahajan, a grade 6 student (written in 2022)

-The Republic Day celebrations in India are wonderfully extravagant and are a source of great enjoyment to people all around the country.
+The Republic Day celebrations in India are wonderfully extravagant and are a source of great enjoyment for people all around the country.
 The biggest parade happens every year in New Delhi, with tableaux displayed from the military, as well as different states; with the overall number being 21.

 Every year, there is a theme provided for the tableaux which will be showcased in the parade, and all the entries must comply with it.
 This year, the themes are India@75 – Freedom Struggle, Actions @ 75, and Resolve @ 75, meant to pay tribute to the 75th year of India’s independence.

-So, how are those beautiful tableaux selected, and who oversees the selection?
+How are the Republic Day Tableaux selected, and who oversees the selection?

 A special panel of experts, whose actions are overseen by the Ministry of Defence, are responsible for the choosing of the tableaux.
 This panel works with the Ministry of Defence.
 It consists of well known people from various fields of art, culture, painting, sculpture, music, architecture, choreography and so forth.

-Any tableaux proposals submitted by the various states, Union territories, central ministries and departments are deeply and thoroughly evaluated throughout a series of discussions by the committee.
+Any tableaux proposals submitted by the various states, Union territories, central ministries and departments are deeply and thoroughly evaluated through a series of discussions by the committee.

 According to the Defence Ministry, “The expert committee examines the proposals on the basis of theme, concept, design and its visual impact before making its recommendations.”

 The method of selection

 The selection process has numerous steps of evaluation and consideration.

 It begins with an initial appraisal of the various sketches or designs submitted to them, as well as the themes of the display.
 It concludes after various exchanges between the expert committee and the participants, after assessing three-dimensional models of each tableau.

 At each stage of the selection, there is some amount of elimination and shortlisting done.

 In the initial level of selection, the outline and design of the entries are deeply analysed, and any suggestions warranted, are provided, to conduct the alterations in the design or sketch.